 This specification does not require support for entity associations.
-Some databases might require the
+Some databases might require the use of the udt attribute in the @Column annotation for embedded fields.

-2.1.5.
+2.1.6.
 Collections of Embeddable Classes and Basic Types

 A persistent field or property of an entity or embeddable class may correspond to a collection of a basic type, embeddable, or entity class.